miloubis/Staalmeesters/Literature/README.txt

-In this directory you can find useful literature about rectangle packing and algorithms.
+In this directory you can find useful literature for the 'staalmeester' case